timm/tested/docs/onFishr.md

     along the way, trying to to make her next guess (about where to bash) better.

-More generally, let us say that "fishing" is that process of prioritizing many things, without knowing too much about every thing.
+More generally, let us say that "fishing" (aka stakeholder testing) is that process of prioritizing many things, without knowing too much about every thing.

 And this needs some human-scale "stakeholder testing"[^stake]